wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 separate data sets, fitting and tuning the best model each time and then averaging across all results.
-After deciding upon the best model, we use it to predict program-level earnings using the held-out testing data, which prevents the kind of over-fitting that can bias results too closely to particular samples.
+After deciding upon the best model, we use it to predict program-level earnings using the held-out testing data to mitigate issues of overfitting.

 For our models, we use two regression-based, machine-learning methods: elastic net and random forest.
-Elastic net regularization combines LASSO and ridge regression penalties to remove non-predictive coefficients and shrink correlated parameters towards each other.
+Elastic net regularization combines LASSO and ridge regression penalties to remove non-predictive coefficients.
 Random forest regression models average results from a large number of decision trees fit to a random subset of observations and covariates [@Hastie_etal_2016].
 These models are particularly useful in our project, as they provide two key benefits.
 First, they offer principled predictor selection from a large set of possible determinants of earnings.
 Second, they also support the identification of non-linear relationships between predictors, which means our predictions are not dependent on a researcher-established functional